SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 <details>
   <summary><b>When to use K-fold cross-validation or group K-fold? </b></summary>

 **K-fold cross-validation** is one of the most widely used evaluation methods for a machine learning model.
 It is usually used to understand how a model behaves when there is unseen data.
 K-fold cross-validation is simple, we have a dataset X and a target variable y.
-The dataset is divided into K folds (then a subset of X and y) and for each interaction we train the model on k-1 fold and calculate the error on the remaining fold.
+The dataset is divided into K folds (then a subset of X and y) and for each interaction, we train the model on k-1 fold and calculate the error on the remaining fold.
 If we have 100 examples and k =5, it means that at each iteration we select 20 random examples, train the model on the other 80 examples, and calculate the performance on the 20 examples.

   ![neuron](https://github.com/SalvatoreRa/tutorial/blob/main/images/1024px-K-fold_cross_validation_EN.svg.png?raw=true)
 *from Wikipedia*

 The main problem with k-fold cross-validation is that we assume that all the different folds have the same distribution.
 This is not true in a number of cases where the dataset is stratified by an additional temporal, group, or spatial dimension.
 This causes a so-called information leak and is easily understood when we look at data that are temporally stratified.
 If we use random shuffling, the model will see into the future and we have what can be called data leakage

-cross-validation leads to predictions that are overly optimistic (overly confident), favors models that are prone to overfitting.
+cross-validation leads to predictions that are overly optimistic (overly confident), favor models that are prone to overfitting.
 So for real-world cases, we need an alternative that avoids leakage between folds.
 This can be achieved with **group folds**:

 *"GroupKFold is a variation of k-fold which ensures that the same group is not represented in both testing and training sets.
 For example if the data is obtained from different subjects with several samples per-subject and if the model is flexible enough to learn from highly person specific features it could fail to generalize to new subjects.
 GroupKFold makes it possible to detect this kind of overfitting situations." -[source](https://scikit-learn.org/stable/modules/cross_validation.html)*